fiofury1/django-skeleton-docker/README.md

 ## Forking or Cloning ##
 After forking or cloning the project, you will need to:

-1. Create a new virtual environment using Pipenv.
-This should be done from the root folder of the project.
+1. Create a new virtual environment and install dependencies using Pipenv.
+     - This should be done from the root folder of the project.
+     - The Python version used for your virtual environment needs to match the version in the Pipfile.
-    You can do this with `$ pipenv install` or skip to the next step whereby running the `install` command will create the virtual environment and install dependencies in a single step.
+     - The `install` command will both create the virtual environment and install your dependencies.
-2. Install packages using Pipenv.
-This should be done from the root of the project.
      - Use `$ pipenv install` to install dependencies.
-This will also create a new virtual environment.
      - And `$ pipenv install --dev` to install dev dependencies
 3. Set up PostgreSQL user and local Postgres database.
 4. Create an .env file in project root (or load environment variables in another way).